martonmiklos/dialog_u60_linux_driver/README.md

 However he code in that particular repo does not compile with newer kernels.

+Changes between [the original source](https://www.dialog-semiconductor.com/sites/default/files/u60_driver_source_2018-12-14.zip
+) and [the izot repo](https://github.com/izot/lon-driver
+) were merged to this codebase.

 ### lonifd

 daemon process to manage the LON network interface via the serial link